yarisvt/tyk-docs/tyk-docs/content/tyk-dashboard-api/portal-developers.md

     }'
 ```

-If the user credentials are verified, the HTTP response code will be 200, otherwise credentials do match and a 401 error will be returned.
+If the user credentials are verified, the HTTP response code will be 200 (OK), otherwise credentials do match and a 401 error (Unauthorised) will be returned.